-- (a) Transactions A and B - (i) Purchase of Raw Materials Type I and/or Repair Materials from Anhua, Anyang Yongjin and/or Guolong Logistics
+(a) Transactions A and B

+(i) Purchase of Raw Materials Type I and/or Repair Materials from Anhua, Anyang Yongjin and/or Guolong Logistics

 When Jiutian Group purchases Raw Materials Type I which are readily available in the market and/or Repair Materials from Anhua, Anyang Yongjin and/or Guolong Logistics, two other quotations from unrelated third parties will be obtained for comparison to ensure that such Recurrent IPTs are conducted on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders.
 The purchase price for Raw Materials Type I and/or the Repair Materials shall not be higher than the most competitive price offered by two other unrelated third parties, and all pertinent factors, including but not limited to quality, specifications and requirements, duration of contracts, reliability in delivery and track record will be taken into consideration.
 In addition, the credit terms obtained from Anhua, Anyang Yongjin and/or Guolong Logistics shall not be less favourable than those obtained from unrelated third parties.
+The payment terms to Anhua, Anyang Yongjin and/or Guolong Logistics can range from advance payment to payment due in 7days after the invoice date.
+The advance payment terms are provided in order for Jiutian Group to secure its purchase of Raw Materials Type I to ensure no interruption to the continuous operation of its production plants.
+The advance payment amount is limited up to 2 months of prior year average monthly value of purchases of Raw Materials Type I from Anhua, Anyang Yongjin and/or Guolong Logistics.